XcenaX/FireSimulationPlugin/README.md

 5. **Configure Doors:**
    - Add a `DoorComponent` to every door in the scene.
    - Configure the component with `ConnectedRoom1` and `ConnectedRoom2` to specify which rooms the door connects.
    - Optionally, set `IsOpen` to indicate if the door is open or closed.
+If the door is open, the smoke will come faster into the next room.

 ### Running the Simulation